 All applications received by the ALL Kids enrollment unit are screened for Medicaid eligibility.
 When a child is identified by an ALL Kids enrollment worker as potentially eligible for Medicaid, the family's application is sent to a Medicaid enrollment worker.
 Medicaid then processes it.
 As stated previously, two Medicaid enrollment workers and one clerical worker are physically located within the ALL Kids enrollment unit.
 This process also works in the reverse (applications are sent from Medicaid to ALL Kids).

-When a child is identified by an ALL Kids enrollment worker as not potentially eligible for the Medicaid or ALL Kids but potentially eligible for the Alabama Child Caring Foundation (ACCF), the family's application is sent to ACCF which then processes it and the opposite is also true.
+Model Application Template for the State Children's Health Insurance Program When a child is identified by an ALL Kids enrollment worker as not potentially eligible for the Medicaid or ALL Kids but potentially eligible for the Alabama Child Caring Foundation (ACCF), the family's application is sent to ACCF which then processes it and the opposite is also true.